 All of that boils down into two key principles - creativity and resourcefulness.

 I’ve had to learn how to develop opportunities and programs and be very resourceful.
 I have a special skill in bringing order out of chaos.
 I’m not afraid of ambiguity or complex problems that don’t have an obvious solution.
 That’s where I thrive, actually.
 My secret weapon is a blank sheet of paper.
 I’ll use it to start drawing boxes and circles, and before you know it, there will be 15 minutes and an action plan that’s efficient and effective.
 It’s a skill set that I’ve developed over a long period of time and a lot learning experiences.
-At the end of the day, quality and culture are the things I’ve learned to focus on.
+At the end of the day, quality and relationships are the things I’ve learned to focus on.

 If you nail both quality and culture in any business, the revenue follows.
 Do you want creativity and resourcefulness to help you drive the revenue forward in your business?